WildernessLabs/Documentation/Hardware/Circuits/Primer/Part2/index.md

 ## Wattage

-Because in order to properly describe the amount of work that eletrical current can do you need to use both Amperage and Voltage, we have a convenience unit called a [Watt](https://en.wikipedia.org/wiki/Watt) that can be described as follows:
+Because in order to properly describe the amount of work that electrical current can do you need to use both Amperage and Voltage, we have a convenience unit called a [Watt](https://en.wikipedia.org/wiki/Watt) that can be described as follows:

 ```
 Watts = Volts * Current